usesummit/models/README.md

 # Summit Apps

 ## Background
-This repo hosts applications built using Summit Event Language (SEL), which can be uploaded/imported to https://usesummit.com.
-We are beginning the work of turning SEL into an open-source language and interpreter.
+This repo hosts models built using Summit Event Language (SEL), which can be uploaded/imported to https://usesummit.com.
+We are beginning the work of turning SEL into an open-source language.
 Editing SEL without needing to use the IDE hosted at usesummit.com is the first step, as it broadens access, makes SEL faster to write, and opens up opportunities for AI to contribute.

 Our short-term plan is to still require use of the interpreter we host at usesummit.com in order to run these applications.